tmfarrell/tmfarrell.github.io/_posts/2016-11-20-the_machines_before_the_machines.md

 we can't really do that with evolution.
 Sure, we can use it in a vague way to design/ build systems that have the capacity for evolution and so on; but this is imprecise business.
 Where are the numbers?

 Bottom line, biology isn't there yet, it's still soft.
-I believe undoubtedly the answer has to be mathemetics and computation, as they are the most effective tools we have.<sup id="a1">[1](#f1)</sup>
+I believe undoubtedly the answer has to be mathematics and computation, as they are the most effective tools we have.<sup id="a1">[1](#f1)</sup>

 ## Machines Before The Machines